MERCER COUNTY SPECIAL SERVICES SCHOOL DISTRICT

 Annually, in the month of June of each year, the School District shall publish the schedule of holidays.
 The holiday schedule may vary from year to year based upon the days of observance.

-B. Employees hired before July 1, 2016, for each succeeding fiscal year following the year in which appointment occurred; full-time employees are entitled to the following vacation days for a fiscal year:
+B. For each succeeding fiscal year following the year in which appointment occurred; full-time employees are entitled to the following vacation days for a fiscal year:

-More than 20 years of service - 28 days
+More than 20 years service - 28 days

 E. Use of vacation credit must be approved by the Superintendent of Schools.
 Scheduling of vacation time shall be subject to the needs of the district, the need for an employee's service and the interrelationship of vacation schedules of all employees.
 Where, in the judgment of the Superintendent, these factors are equal, vacation requests shall be granted to employees in the order of seniority.